 Family-friendly museums: Top spots for visiting with kids

+Looking for fun things to do with kids?
 From enchanted libraries to adorable farm animals, museums have so much to offer for curious young minds.
-Here's our pick of great museums to visit with children, where the whole family can learn, play and have fun together.
+In partnership with Kids in Museums, here's our pick of great museums to visit with children, where the whole family can learn, play and have fun together.

 From discovering intriguing works of art and exploring cultures around the world, to having unique experiences together, there are so many reasons to visit museums as a family.
 Play, learn and explore outside of the classroom, experience new people, places and things, and open up a world of imagination at museums around the UK.